MKD93/AVX_Noise/README.md

 The resulting code is highly performant when compiled with preference to execution speed.

 Currently, 1D and 2D simplex noise is supported.
-3D and 4D will be supported soon.
+3D and 4D will be supported soon, once patent restrictions are avoided.

 In order to correctly generate noise, it is necessary to call the Noise::Seed method after manually setting the Frequency, Amplitude, Lacunarity, and Persistence